Sampson Hosking: Early life

 Hosking was born on 4 January 1888 in Glanville, South Australia.
 He was the son of Cornish immigrant James Hosking and Port Adelaide local Jane Hampton McKenzie.
-Hosking grew up in close proximity to the Port River, living in Exmouth Street, Glanville.
+Hosking grew up near the Port River, living in Exmouth Street, Glanville.

 For his education Hosking went to the Le Fevre Peninsula School.
 Around the age of twelve Hosking started working at the Glanville Pipe Works, alongside other family members, where he remained employed for 52 years.